Generic selectors

 Is fasting the only way we suffer for God and prove our obedience to Him?
 No. Many suffer all manner of afflictions including sickness, disease, and pain to mention but a few of the trials God’s people have experienced.
 This physical life is the proving ground for obedience to God in order to receive eternal life.
 Notice the importance of the sufferings of Jesus Christ during the Passover memorial:

-Paul warned them that others were afflicted with weakness, sickness, and even death because they had showed contempt for the Passover and the sufferings of Jesus Christ on their behalf.
+Paul warned them that others were afflicted with weakness, sickness, and even death because they had showed contempt for the Passover and the sufferings of Jesus Christ He endured on their behalf.
 Fasting demonstrates to God that we fully respect and revere the sacrifice of Jesus Christ.

 Fasting Is Time Devoted to Prayer